ademidun/book-notes/soul-of-basketball.md

 - Why do superstars get more fouls called.
 They are more explosive so they are more likely to draw contact:
 "Some players you need to see live Lebron is one of them"
 - Self-awareness by Referre to realize that he didn't have to be so "my way or the highway", part of my theory that the days of "my way or the highway" authority figures is almost over
+- In the "good old days" referees used to have a lot of powers and blatantly make calls against people they didn't like as told by Joey Crawford [266]
+- Another example of how in today's society we are giving power back to the individual
+-